 Engaging in advocacy focused on parole justice in New York.

-The seminar will also provide a forum for a collaborative effort with staff from local defender offices, advocacy groups, and community members to begin the process of moving beyond the defender's constitutional mandate to represent individual clients charged with crimes toward a role that involves greater participation in the larger community aimed at structural and institutional change.
-The seminar will explore various policy roles that defender offices might begin to assume.
+The seminar will provide a forum for a collaborative effort with staff from local defender offices, advocacy groups, and community members to begin the process of moving beyond the defender's constitutional mandate to represent individual clients charged with crimes toward a role that involves greater participation in the larger community aimed at structural and institutional change.
+The seminar will analyze various policy roles that defender offices might begin to assume.
 Students will examine the tendency of traditional defender offices to isolate themselves from the larger community and will attempt to determine whether and how these offices might become more actively involved with client communities, the media and others in position of influence to shape and advance an agenda on behalf of defenders' client base.
 In the context of exploring the varied roles that public defenders can play, the seminar will also engage with the tension and relationship between public defense, reform, and abolition.

 Please submit your clinic application, resume and unofficial transcript through CAMS, the online application system.
 Admissions will be based on the written application and an interview.
 If you have any questions, please contact Isha Rodriguez at 212-998-6446 or via email.